-Fig. 3 - Attack Tolerance Curves (ATC) depicting direct and indirect effects of coral loss on fish taxonomic and functional diversity.
-The shaded area below each curve depicts the hyperbolic/cubic model fitted to the data shown in the two Y-axes.
+Fig. 4 - Attack Tolerance Curves (ATC) depicting direct and indirect effects of coral loss on fish taxonomic and functional diversity along three scenarios of coral removal: A) degree centrality, B) random, C) bleaching vulnerability.
+The shaded area below each curve depicts the hyperbolic function curve fitted to the data shown in the two Y-axes.
 Direct effects comprise the loss of fish taxonomic and functional diversity caused by coral loss.
-Indirect effects comprise extinctions of fish whose number of occupied sites (sum of the parameter ψki across species) was correlated with the number of sites occupied by coral-associated fish.
+Indirect effects comprise extinctions of fish whose number of occupied sites was correlated with the number of sites occupied by coral-associated fish.
+The colors and points shown in B (random scenario) aid to differentiate effects in scenarios based on degree centrality (A) and bleaching vulnerability (C).